DLL Icon Extractor

 How to Extract Icons from DLL Files

 1. Upload your DLL file - Drag and drop a DLL, or click to browse.
-System DLLs like shell32.dll contain hundreds of icons.
+System DLLs like shell32.dll contain hundreds of icons; imageres.dll contains over 3,600.

-2. Wait for parsing - The tool analyzes the PE structure and extracts all embedded icon resources.
+2. Wait for parsing - The tool reads the PE structure and extracts all embedded icon groups directly in your browser.

-4. Select and download - Choose the icons you want and download as ICO, PNG, or bulk download as ZIP.
+4. Select and download - Choose the icons you want and save as ICO, PNG, or ZIP.
+Use Export Favicon to get a ready-to-use multi-size favicon.ico.
+Use All as ZIP to download everything at once.

 Looking for Windows system icons?
-Try extracting from C:\Windows\System32\shell32.dll or imageres.dll for hundreds of standard Windows icons.
+Try extracting from C:\Windows\System32\shell32.dll or imageres.dll.
 Need to create your own icons?
-Use our PNG to ICO converter.
+Use our PNG to ICO converter or App Icon Generator.

 Popular Windows DLL Files with Icons